Understanding Spiritual Blindness

 Biblical Concepts of Blindness

-One of the recurrent motifs in the Bible is the theme of “spiritual blindness.”
+One of the recurring motifs in the Bible is “spiritual blindness.”
 The words of Jesus Christ repeatedly address the blindness of the people surrounding him.

-Jesus is frequently depicted, in the Bible, healing people of their blindness, which can sometimes even be an innate condition.
-For instance, in Mark 8:22-6, the gospel describes Jesus healing a blind man in the village of Bethsaida, in the northern shore of the Sea of Galilee.
+Jesus is frequently depicted in the Bible healing people of their blindness, which can sometimes even be an innate condition.
+For instance, in Mark 8:22-6, the gospel describes Jesus healing a blind man in the village of Bethsaida, on the northern shore of the Sea of Galilee.
 In John 9:1-12, the gospel describes Jesus healing a man who was blind from birth.

 Other verses in the Bible proclaim the recovery of sight from blindness as a key accomplishment and, indeed, one of the primary objectives of Christ’s ministry: